Genetics Studies

 — Dr. Evan Richardson, Environment and Climate Change Canada

 Using current technology, this project involves building a detailed polar bear pedigree to find out more about how genes flow and how genetic diversity may contribute to the species’ long-term survival.
-Specifically, researchers are examining Canada’s smallest polar bear population, Norwegian Bay, to better understand the bears’ diversity and how this may impact survival rates.
+Specifically, researchers are examining subpopulations across Canada to better understand the bears’ genetic diversity and how this may impact survival rates.
 Additionally, they are analyzing long-term data on known problem bears in Hudson Bay to see if undesirable behaviors like approaching human settlements, are learned from their mothers or inherited (or both).

 This work is the first of its kind for polar bears and will offer incredible insights into what the future indeed looks like for this species in different areas of the Arctic.

-Project partners include Dr. Ian Stirling, University of Alberta; University of Toronto; Environment and Climate Change Canada; and San Diego Zoo Wildlife Alliance.
-Project funders include Columbus Zoo and Aquarium.
+Project partners include Environment and Climate Change Canada, the University of Manitoba, and the San Diego Zoo Wildlife Alliance.

 Barents Sea Polar Bear Study